-The bulk of the money you receive as a student loan usually goes directly to your school to pay for your tuition, fees and housing.
-After that, you may receive the remaining funds as a check, which is intended to be used to pay for personal expenses relevant to your education (such as textbooks, transportation costs, or a laptop).
+The bulk of the student loan money you receive usually goes directly to your school to pay for your tuition, fees, and housing.
+After that, you may receive the remaining funds as a check or a direct deposit into your bank account.
+This is intended to be used to pay for personal expenses relevant to your education (such as textbooks, transportation costs, or a laptop).

 Remember, student loans must be paid back.
 Citing 2016 statistics, U.S. News & World Report cites that the average graduate today has more than $37,000 in student loan debt.
 One of the best ways to manage that debt is to be smart about how much you need to borrow.
 If you get a refund check, you don’t have to spend it.
-Instead, return it and lower your debt obligation.
+Instead, you can return it and lower your debt obligation.

 Jon is a writer and marketer for Nitro who is passionate about bringing transparency to the student loan process along with providing families with the information needed to make smart financial decisions.
 He also just recently refinanced his student loans allowing him to pay them off 5 years faster all while saving an additional $152/month.
 As he continues to pay them off himself, he strives to help others do the same.
 Jon also has a long history of connecting people with educational opportunities to help them improve their careers and their overall personal finances.
 In his free time you can find him reading travel blogs and researching destinations around the world in search of his next adventure.
 Read more by Jon O'Donnell